 Where to sell network locked iPhones

-Can be sold to companies like GadgetGone.
-They can also be sold almost anywhere else so you’re welcome to do a trade in at your carrier or even use Apple’s Trade in program.
+Not to worry – these beauties can be sold to companies like GadgetGone.
+They can also be sold almost anywhere else, so you’re welcome to do a trade-in at your carrier or even use Apple’s trade-in program.

 Where to sell iCloud locked iPhones

-can be sold only to a very limited pool of buyers.
-Two companies well known for buying iCloud locked iPhones are:
+Unfortunately, an iCloud locked iPhone can only be sold to a very limited pool of buyers.
+Two companies well known for buying these pesky devices are:

 Where to sell passcode locked iPhones

-If you need to sell your passcode locked iPhone (that has no other locks) you’re better off selling to a company like GadgetGone that knows how to remove the passcode lock.
-Most carriers won’t accept trade-ins for these iPhones and any local buyers likely won’t know how to remove a passcode lock.
+If you need to sell your passcode locked iPhone (with no other locks), you’re better off selling it to a company like GadgetGone that knows how to remove the passcode lock.
+Most carriers won’t accept trade-ins for these iPhones anyway, and local buyers likely won’t know how to remove a passcode lock.